openziti/ziti/ziti/cmd/ziti/cmd/demo/setup-scripts/multi-sdk-hosted.md

 ziti edge create service-edge-router-policy echo --service-roles @echo --edge-router-roles #all
 ```

-You should now be to run the echo server with
+You should now be to run two instances of the echo server with:

 ```
-ziti demo echo-server -i echo-host.json
+ziti demo echo-server -i echo-host-1.json ziti demo echo-server -i echo-host-2.json
 ```

 and